ganioc/eopl-gitbook/chap2/chap2.md

 chap 2
 ========

-# 2 Induction , Recursion, and scope
+# 2 Induction, Recursion, and scope
 This chapter introduces the fundamental technique of recursive programming, along with its relation to the mathematical technique of induction.
 The notion of scope, which plays a primary role in programming language, is also presented.
 Finally, the material in this chapter will improve your facility with the tools introduced in chapter 1.
 Section 2.1 and section 2.2 introduce techniques for inductively specifying data structures and show how such specifications may be used to guide the construction of recursive programs.
 Section 2.3 then introduces the notions of variable binding and scope.

 The programming exercises are the heart of this chapter.
 They provide experience that is essential for mastering the technique of recursive programming upon which the rest of this book is based.